pniyongabo/CS-557-Func-Prog-Project/README.md

 ## FIFA Squad Builder

 A simple soccer (FIFA) squad-builder that uses players attributes to maximize total team chemistry.
-This interative command line application was built using functional-style programming when possible.
+This interative command-line application was built using functional programming features.

 ### How to Run this Application
 1. run `npm install` to install dependencies (only the 'prompt-sync' module is required for command line interactions).